 Becoming Published Poets

 Every year, the children have an amazing opportunity to write their very own story for our school book which is called 'We Are Writers'.
 They follow the process of reading and analysing examples, generating ideas, writing, editing and proof reading to ensure the book is a fantastic read.
 Without a shadow of a doubt, it is an enriching experience with multiple books they can treasure for years!
-For 2021, we decided to take a break from writing stories for our latest book and this time, the children wrote their own poems.
+As of 2021, we decided to take a break from writing stories and instead, the children have been writing their own poems.